gastonlucero/ignite-persistence/README.md

           null
       }

+> In both cases table name is the same as cache name

+If we put some data in `jdbcCache'

+for (i <- 1 to 10) {
+    jdbcCache.put(i.toString, Device(i.toString, s"metadata $i", random(-90, 90), random(-180, 180)))
+  }

-With this approach, our cache could be always updated !! and depends the case, read or write from database is configurable.
+With this approach, our cache could be always updated!! and depends the case, read or write from database is configurable.
 Besides this methods, cacheStore provides, `delete` and `loadCache.
 Imagine, you can use postgres to save your app data, and maybe have a read only cache, for our dashboard view, as in the example, or better a write only cache to put data in cache+postgres and read from read only cache.